TendTo/MemeBot/README.md

 meme:
   channel_id: tag of your channel, @ included
-  enabled: whether the memebot is enabled
   group_id: id of the admin group the memebot will use
   n_votes: votes needed to approve/reject a pending post
-  reset_on_load: whether or not the database should reset every time the bot launches
+  reset_on_load: whether or not the database should reset every time the bot launches.
+USE CAREFULLY

 test:
   api_hash: hash of the telegram app used for testing